Base32 Encoder/Decoder

 Q: Which Base32 variant should I use?

 A: Standard (RFC 4648) for TOTP/2FA and general purposes.
 Hex for sortable data and hexadecimal compatibility.
-Crockford for maximum human readability and reducing transcription errors (excludes ambiguous characters).
+Crockford for maximum human readability and reducing transcription errors.

 Q: Do I need padding?